 resistor commonly available in catalogs is 33 megohms, and most

-electrostatic devices will see this device not as a resistor, but as a
+electrostatic devices will see this device not as an insulator or even as

 HEAR THE TINIEST SPARK